joatmon08/terraform-kubernetes-deployment/README.md

   an example but does not reflect why `.value` must be used before calling the `.attribute`.

-- Kubernetes Provider / Terraform 0.12?
-Generally, it seems that the last attribute in the series should have an `=`.
+- Generally, it seems that the last attribute in the series should have an `=`.
   The error message and guess-and-check covers what is not in documentation.